U.S. public still supports vaccines; just not as much.

 “Parents are inundated with information from social media, from their friends,” she added.

-There’s not one-size-fits all answer, and it’s important not to preach at people, she said.
+There’s no one-size-fits all answer, and it’s important not to preach at people, she said.
 “We need to have local conversations,” she said.
 Parents need respectful answers to their questions, she advised.

 “The one thing that never works is saying, ‘You’re wrong’,” agreed Dr. Tony Fauci, director of the National Institute of Allergy and Infectious Diseases.